-ACTION ITEM WSWC-6: TOILET REPLACEMENT PROGRAM
+WSWC-6: TOILET REPLACEMENT PROGRAM

-Intent Responsible Party In Coordination With To reduce indoor water use and speed the conversion of older, inefficient toilets toward WaterSense labeled high- efficiency toilets in single- and multi- family homes.
-Local Water Provider Local Government Local Wastewater Provider Points of Integration This measure should result in decreased water demands, as well as decreased wastewater flows.
+Intent Responsible Party In Coordination With To reduce indoor water use and speed Local Water Provider Local Government the conversion of older, inefficient toilets toward WaterSense labeled ultra Local Wastewater Provider high-efficiency toilets in single- and multi-family homes.
+Points of Integration This measure should result in decreased water demands, as well as decreased wastewater flows. water demands, as well as decreased wastewater flows.

-Action Item: Implement a program to replace older, inefficient toilets with WaterSense labeled highefficiency toilets in single- and multi-family homes.
+Action Item: Implement a program to replace older, inefficient toilets with WaterSense labeled highefficiency toilets using 1.1 gpf or less (WaterSense UHET) in single- and multi-family homes.
+WaterSense labeled toilets using 1.28 gpf will no longer be eligible for rebates after July 1, 2021.

-- 1. Establish a program to replace 3.5 gpf or greater toilets in single- and multi-family homes constructed prior to 1994 with high-efficiency WaterSense labeled toilets. - 2.
+- 1. Establish a program to replace 3.5 gpf or greater toilets in single- and multi-family homes constructed prior to 1994 with WaterSense UHETs. - 2.
 Provide information on opportunities to recycle any toilet being discarded pursuant to the toilet replacement program by linking to the Metro Water District website or other local resources.